-Young children are more prone to get ear problems like middle ear infections, ear wax, glue ear etc. Here is a list of common problems your child may have:
+While most ear infections improve without any treatment, doctors prefer to use antibiotics to clear up severe cases.
+Young children are more prone to get ear problems such as middle ear infections, ear wax, glue ear, etc. Here is a list of common problems your child may have:

 The skin of the outer ear makes wax that helps protect the ear.
 This wax generally comes out by itself and only your child’s outer ear has to be cleaned.
 Rarely, excess wax gets collected in the outer ear and may require to be removed.